dimitrisLivanas/static_site_generator/content/index.md

 **I like Tolkien**.
 Read my [first post here](/majesty)

-> "I am in fact a Hobbit in all but size"
+> "I am in fact a Hobbit in all but size."

 ## Reasons I like Tolkien